 The Spanish Nursery operates a 'key person system' for all children under the age of 5 years.
 Before a child starts, a key person will be appointed from the group in which they are based.
 The key person ensures that the child's care needs (toileting, food, drink etc) are met on a daily basis, that they have equal access and are fully included within the Centre.
 The key person carries out regular observations on the child which forms part of their individual Achievement Report to ensure they are developing appropriately.

-is the owner of The Spanish Nursery.
-Her background is in statutory child protection, safeguarding children’s welfare and quality assurance and for the last 14 years has occupied various management positions in a London Local Authority.
-As an independent consultant, Carmen has taught the Safeguarding Children module for Early Years practitioners who complete their Early Years degree at London Metropolitan University.
-She is the mother of two children, Stefan and Alex, and whilst not always based at The Spanish Nursey, she is a very active member of the management and leadership team of the nursery.
+Carmen’s background is in statutory child protection, safeguarding children’s welfare and quality assurance and for the last 15 years has occupied various management positions in a London Local Authority.
+As an independent consultant, Carmen has taught the child protection module for Early Years practitioners who complete their Early Years Degree at London Metropolitan University.

 The Teaching Staff

 Natalia Barcelo is our Deputy Childcare Manager.
 She graduated as a Primary Education Teacher from Universidad Complutense (Madrid) and also has a Master's Degree in Special Education.
-In her spare time, she works as a leisure coach working with children and elderly people.
+Natalia has a lovely personality, she is very cheerful and patient, she is very dedicated to our children and she always thinks of others before thinking of herself.
+She takes the lead in preparing and delivering The Spanish Club activities.
+In her spare time, Natalia works as a leisure coach working with children and elderly people.
 She loves arts and crafts, painting and reading.
-Natalia has a lovely personality, she is very cheerful and patient, she is very dedicated to our children and she always thinks of others before thinking of herself.
+Natalia is always willing to lend a hand and loves challenging children to help develop problem solving skills.

 Sergio Pacheco Sanchez has a degree in Childhood Education gained at University of Granada.
 He has experience working with children ages 0-5 as well as primary school children.
 Sergio is passionate about working with children of different ages and abilities and to utilize a variety of methods to support his teaching.
 He enjoys music, painting, running and playing guitar.
 He is enthusiastic, creative, very warm and engaging with children.
 He also has a very good voice and loves singing to our children.

-Ana Anguita Melgarejo is the newest member of our team.
-She is NVQ Level 3 qualified and specializes in children’s social integration.
-She has experience as a play worker with children ages 3 months to 4 years old both is Spain and in UK.
-As a teacher, Ana is very calm and engages naturally very well with the children.
+Ana Anguita Melgarejo is NVQ Level 3 qualified and specializes in children’s social integration.
+Ana’s experience is with children ages 3 months to 4 years old and has worked in summer camps and various nurseries in the past.
+Ana is very calm and engages naturally very well with the children.
 She is very creative, making theatre performances to the kids, telling stories and singing.
-She is very good at supporting children to express themselves through art.
+She is very good at supporting children to express themselves through art and dance.

 Support for parents

-While still available, TSN accepts childcare vouchers towards the costs of the fees (nursery, after school and holiday schemes).
+TSN accepts childcare vouchers towards the costs of the fees (nursery, after school and holiday schemes).
 Most childcare providers are accepted: Fideliti, EdenRed, Kiddivouchers and KidsUnlimited.
-We also receive funding for 15h free under the Universal 3 and 4 year olds scheme for qualifying children (terms and conditions apply).
+We also receive funding for 15h and 30h Universal 3 and 4 year olds scheme for qualifying children (terms and conditions apply).
 The universal entitlement is available the term after the child turns 3 and is available term time only.

-Siblings have priority admission and 10% sibling discount if they attend the same provision at the same time.
+Siblings have priority admission and 15% sibling discount (from the lowest fees) if they attend the same provision at the same time.

 Parents as partners

 TSN operates an open door practice.
 Parents and carers can contact the staff at any time to discuss any issues related to their child or their family.
-The Directors are also available for appointments.
+The Director is also available for appointments.
 TSN updated the Data Protection policy to reflect the changes in the GDPR (General Data Protection Regulations, 2018) and parents are asked to carefully read our GDPR Statement before enroling the child in our care.

 (Parents join us for weekly library trips)

-Our aim is to reach a mutual understanding and highlight the nursery’s responsibility towards the parents / carers in providing best care and high quality education.
-We value and rely on the contribution the parents make towards their child’s learning.
 We welcome parents’ involvement in various projects in the nursery.
 Parents are invited to share their particular skill or interest with our children, like reading books, playing an instrument, singing, cooking, joining us for weekly library trips, doing photo workshop, etc.

 Please ask the office for a copy of the Parents as Partners policy.

-Parents Guide to the Early Years Foundation Stage Framework (EYFS) is a document designed for parents and it outlines the EYFS statutory requirements, what parents should expect from the childcare provider, how they can best support children’s learning and development, it talks about the prime and specific areas of learning, the progress check at age 2 and the EYFS profile (assessment at age 5).
+Parents Guide to the Early Years Foundation Stage Framework (EYFS) is a document designed for parents and it outlines the EYFS statutory requirements, what parents should expect from the childcare provider and how they can best support children’s learning and development.
+The document talks about the prime and specific areas of learning, the progress check at age 2 and the EYFS profile (assessment at age 5).
 It also directs parents to further sources of information.
-The document can be found by accessing: https://www.foundationyears.org.uk/wp-content/uploads/2012/06/EYFS_Parents_Guide.doc
+The document can be found by accessing:https://www.foundationyears.org.uk/wp-content/uploads/2012/06/EYFS_Parents_Guide.doc

 Safeguarding children’s welfare